XLS/Loader

 What it does for you

-Brings your Excel worksheets, when structured as simple table, fast and easily in your RDBMS.
-Supports Oracle(TM), MySQL(TM), PostgreSQL.
+Transfers your Microsoft Excel worksheet, when structured as simple table, quickly and easily into your RDBMS.

 Why it may be useful